-It all started docile enough - we drove $4\frac{1}{2}$ hours the afternoon before to get to trailhead (nearest town is Gardner, CO, never heard of it) to set camp while we still had some early evening light.
-The setting took our breath away.
+It all started docile enough - we drove 4 1⁄2 hours the afternoon before to get to trailhead (nearest town is Gardner, CO, never heard of it) to set camp while we still had some early evening light.
+As soon as we found a campsite, we turned around and saw our objective for the next day - Mt.
+Lindsey - looked pretty imposing even from that far away!